getethos/ethos-design-system/src/components/AsyncTypeahead/AsyncTypeahead.md

   // The example restcountries.eu schema puts the dropdown option
   // displayable fields in a `name` property as in `item.name`
-  // You'll need to map this key per your own JSON schema! dataKey="name" lastSelectedValue={location}
+  // You'll need to map this key per your own JSON schema!
+  // If you're schema requires descending into something like:
+  // `data.items` you should additionally add `entitiesKey: "items"`. dataKey="name"
+  lastSelectedValue={location}
   onChange={handleOnChange}